dipaishaj/NLP_digitalContent_mgmt/README.md

 # NLP_digitalContent_mgmt
-Build a sequential NLP classifier to determine the customer sentiments and labels of the blog.
+Build a sequential NLP classifier to determine customer sentiments, identify the labels of blogs, and create a chatbot.
 ### **In Part 2 the chatbot named "*Olywalker*" is created and it gives satisfactory responses to the questions asked.**

 **• DOMAIN:** Digital content and entertainment industry